krprzenioslo/Hystrixwiki2/How-it-Works.md

 * The application is fully protected from runaway client libraries.
 The pool for a given dependency library can fill up without impacting the rest of the application.
 * The application can accept new client libraries with far lower risk.
 If an issue occurs, it is isolated to the library and doesn&#8217;t affect everything else.
 * When a failed client becomes healthy again, the thread pool will clear up and the application immediately resumes healthy performance, as opposed to a long recovery when the entire Tomcat container is overwhelmed.
-* If a client library is misconfigured, the health of a thread pool will quickly demonstrate this (via increased errors, latency, timeouts, rejections, etc.) and you can handle it (typically in real-time via dynamic properties), without affecting application functionality.
+* If a client library is misconfigured, the health of a thread pool will quickly demonstrate this (via increased errors, latency, timeouts, rejections, etc.) and you can handle it (typically in real-time via dynamic properties) without affecting application functionality.
 * If a client service changes performance characteristics (which happens often enough to be an issue) which in turn cause a need to tune properties (increasing/decreasing timeouts, changing retries, etc.) this again becomes visible through thread pool metrics (errors, latency, timeouts, rejections) and can be handled without impacting other clients, requests, or users.
 * Beyond the isolation benefits, having dedicated thread pools provides built-in concurrency which can be leveraged to build asynchronous facades on top of synchronous client libraries (similar to how the Netflix API built a reactive, fully-asynchronous Java API on top of Hystrix commands).